The Niagara Falls Illumination Board's

 The illumination lights have operated continuously since their inception in the late 1800's till now.
 Throughout the years there have been only several interruptions.
 During periods of WWI & WWII the illumination lights were not turned on.
 The other interruption occurred in January 1938, when a major ice jam shut down the Ontario Power Company Generating Station at the base of the gorge.
 The lights remained off until the power station resumed operations.

-The Xenon Light Bulb used to Illuminate the Falls
+used to Illuminate the Falls

-The entire operation is run from a small control panel in an elongated room overlooking the illumination lights and the vista of the American Falls and Horseshoe Falls.
-The operator will change the lights every five to ten minutes by manually turning a series of four colour coded (red, blue, green, yellow) round shaped toggle switches for each of the twenty-one lights.
+Until the autumn of 2009, the operator changed the light colours by manually turning a series of four colour coded (red, blue, green, yellow) round shaped toggle switches for each of the twenty-one lights.
 With each turn of any of these switches, a large coloured panel (or any combination of the four panels) housed in the section above the actual light drops down in front of the lights or rises as the case maybe in order to create the rainbows of colour shining upon the Falls.
-There is no automated program which dictates the colour sequences that shine upon the Falls.
-The operator working creates the kaleidoscope of colours by calling upon their experience and artistic talents.

 Power is supplied by the City of Niagara Falls (Ontario) Hydro Commission.
 It is estimated that the cost of illuminating the Falls including the services of an operator is approximately $85 per hour.

-A close-up view of the Illumination Lights Battery
+Illumination Lights Battery

 ILLUMINATION SCHEDULE |